-With horses and iPads, autistic children learn to communicateSeptember 12th, 2013 in Autism spectrum disorders /
+With horses and iPads, autistic children learn to communicateSeptember 12, 2013 by Molly Israel in Medicine & Health / Autism spectrum disorders

 Luke, a 7-year-old autistic child had primarily only expressed requests to his parents (e.g., I want a drink), but this past year he was introduced to a 1,000 pound horse, 1-pound iPad and special program called Strides.
 During the concentrated eight-week Strides program, Luke used the iPad to have his first two-way conversation, share his feelings and tell his new friends about how he lost his tooth.